 Fringe benefit tax based on Paragraph 9,7 the Schedule of the Income Tax Act.

-this case the congregation carries and accepts the full risk and benefits of Property ownership.
+In this case the congregation carries and accepts the full risk and benefits of Property ownership.

 The Pastor is an employee who, as part of his employment resides in a house free of charge.